-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-888-885-7337 between 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 9, Section 10 of this document tells how to make a complaint or you can call us at 1- 866-224-9499 between 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 7.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?